 Flora and fauna prints on fabrics are the hand made products we made in our craft studio at home for many years.
-This Christmas we're once again releasing our range of South African nature prints to celebrate our exquisite and exceptional native flora, and the African animals that have been part of Fynbos ecosystems for hundreds of thousands of years.
-Until Christmas we will be adding new designs for your enjoyment on a regular basis, and we hope to continue designing our eco-prints and adding new designs in 2020.
+In 2020 we hope to once again release our range of South African nature prints to celebrate our exquisite and exceptional native flora, and the African animals that have been part of Fynbos ecosystems for hundreds of thousands of years.
+We will be adding new photographs of our prints for your enjoyment on a regular basis, and we hope to continue designing and adding new designs in 2020.

 The flora and fauna prints can be purchased anywhere in the world, and will be printed from my original copyrighted hand drawings or hand drawn screen print separations by a company employing craftsmen in your country.
 As they say here in South Africa, local is lekker (local is delicious and nourishing) and we believe in supporting local craftspeople and local jobs, rather than shipping our goods half way across the world in a finished state and giving them a massive carbon footprint.
 We welcome new technologies that make this all possible.
 We printed these designs for years ourselves, and our home became a tiny screen printing factory, each swipe of the squeegee being executed by my husband or his assistant.
 Now we are in the process of relaunching them on an international platform to make them available globally.